saylordotorg/course_hist303/Unit04.md

+---
+layout: default
+title: "HIST303: The Age of Revolutions in the Atlantic World, 1776–1848"
+course_description: "An introductory survey of the history of the Age of Revolutions in the Atlantic World.
+Themes include the industrial revolution, the American, French, and Haitian revolutions, and Britain’s counter-revolution."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Latin America and Caribbean Revolutions** <span id="4"></span>
 *Beginning in the early 19th century, a spate of revolutions swept